NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 - 10.4.
 By age
 - 10.5.
 By involvement in EA.

-#### D. Implications for mental health in EA overall, guided by some insightful comments made by the respondents.
+#### D. Crucial considerations for mental health in EA.
-- 1.1.
-Selection effects in EA.
+1. Selection effects in EA.
-- 1.2.
-Do mental health problems stem from EA-specific beliefs?
+2. Do mental health problems stem from EA-specific beliefs?
-- 1.3.
-EA may not have a comparative advantage in providing mental health resources.
+3. EA may not have a comparative advantage in providing mental health resources.
-- 1.4.
-EA France has something going on
+4. EA France has something going on
-- 1.5.
-Visceral comparison with global poverty
+5. Visceral comparison with global poverty
-- 1.6.
-Moral hazard.
+6. Moral hazard.
-- 1.7.
-Layers of indirectness and pathways to impact.
+7. Layers of indirectness and pathways to impact.
-- 1.8.
-A support group for EAs with ADHD
+8. A support group for EAs with ADHD
-- 1.9.
-Cheap resources.
-- 1.10.
-Providing mental health resources is creepy
+9. Providing mental health resources is creepy
+10. Power law distribution
+11. Cheap resources.

-#### E. Summary.
+#### E. Actionables.

 ## A. Questions asked by the survey.

-1. How involved are you in the Effective Altruism Community?
-2. Do you attend EA meetings?
-3. How much impact do EA ideas have on your life?
-4. Do you donate part of your income to GiveWell recommended charities?
-5. Which of these conditions have you been formally diagnosed with?
-6. Which of these conditions do you think you may have, but have never been formally diagnosed with?
-7. During the past 14 days, how many hours did you miss from work because of mental health problems?
-8. During the past 14 days, how many hours did you miss from work because of any other reason, such as vacation, other commitments, etc.?
-9. During the past 14 days, about how many hours did you actually work?
-10. During the past 14 days, how much did mental health problems affect your productivity while you were working?
-11. During the past 14 days, how much did mental health problems affect your ability to do your regular daily activities, other than work at a job?
-12. Are the past 14 days representative of your average mental health?
-13. If you answered "No" to the previous question, how has your mental health differed over the past 14 days?
-14. How challenging was it to receive the mental healthcare services you needed within the past 12 months?
-15. How challenging is it to find useful information on mental healthcare services?
-16. Do you experience financial difficulties as a result of mental healthcare?
-17. "I am currently receiving the mental healthcare I need."
-18. How satisfied are you with the mental healthcare you've received?
-19. Which of the following treatments have you tried?
-20. Any other thoughts you'd like to share on mental healthcare access?
-21. "I believe that offering mental health resources to its members is an effective use of the EA Community's resources."
-22. "I believe that offering mental health resources to effective altruists is NOT likely to be one of the most effective interventions available."
-23. Please explain your answers to the questions above.
-24. Do you think you could personally benefit from EA community mental health resources?
-25. Which (if any) of the following resources do you think you could potentially benefit from?
-26. Any other thoughts you'd like to share on EA-sponsored mental health resources?
-27. Which country do you live in?
-28. What is your age?
-29. What is your gender?
-30. What is your race/ethnicity?
+1. (Timestamp.)
+2. I consent to the release of anonymized statistics & aggregated data
+3. How involved are you in the Effective Altruism Community?
+4. Do you attend EA meetings?
+5. How much impact do EA ideas have on your life?
+6. Do you donate part of your income to GiveWell recommended charities?
+7. Which of these conditions have you been formally diagnosed with?
+8. Which of these conditions do you think you may have, but have never been formally diagnosed with?
+9. During the past 14 days, how many hours did you miss from work because of mental health problems?
+10. During the past 14 days, how many hours did you miss from work because of any other reason, such as vacation, other commitments, etc.?
+11. During the past 14 days, about how many hours did you actually work?
+12. During the past 14 days, how much did mental health problems affect your productivity while you were working?
+13. During the past 14 days, how much did mental health problems affect your ability to do your regular daily activities, other than work at a job?
+14. Are the past 14 days representative of your average mental health?
+15. If you answered "No" to the previous question, how has your mental health differed over the past 14 days?
+16. How challenging was it to receive the mental healthcare services you needed within the past 12 months?
+17. How challenging is it to find useful information on mental healthcare services?
+18. Do you experience financial difficulties as a result of mental healthcare?
+19. "I am currently receiving the mental healthcare I need."
+20. How satisfied are you with the mental healthcare you've received?
+21. Which of the following treatments have you tried?
+22. Any other thoughts you'd like to share on mental healthcare access?
+23. "I believe that offering mental health resources to its members is an effective use of the EA Community's resources."
+24. "I believe that offering mental health resources to effective altruists is NOT likely to be one of the most effective interventions available."
+25. Please explain your answers to the questions above.
+26. Do you think you could personally benefit from EA community mental health resources?
+27. Which (if any) of the following resources do you think you could potentially benefit from?
+28. Any other thoughts you'd like to share on EA-sponsored mental health resources?
+29. Which country do you live in?
+30. What is your age?
+31. What is your gender?
+32. What is your race/ethnicity?

 ## B. Exploratory plots.